My PERFECT fudge brownies gets its name from having the perfect balance of a brownie that’s fudgy, gooey, cakey, rich and sweet.

 - Use a whisk to combine the eggs, granulated sugar, brown sugar and vanilla until they're just barely combined; don't over-mix.

 - Slowly pour in the butter and chocolate mixture to the eggs and sugar, while whisking.

-- Use a sieve to sift dry the ingredients into the wet ingredients.
+- Use a sieve to sift the dry ingredients into the wet ingredients.
 Fold them together until they're just barely combined.

 - Pour the brownie batter into the prepared pan and bake for about 40 minutes.

-- Remove brownies from the oven and allow them to cool in the pan for about 30-60 minutes, until they can be sliced without falling apart.
+- Remove the brownies from the oven and allow them to cool in the pan for about 30-60 minutes, until they can be sliced without falling apart.